wrpaape/tasty_regex/README.md

 A `TastyMatch` is populated and added to the `TastyMatchInterval` when an accumulating match has traversed the entirety of the compiled DFA.

 While this implementation PCRE *O*(*mn*)

+##Comparison to Pearl-Compatible Regular Expression (PCRE) Engines
+PCRE engines employed in Perl, Python, PHP, Ruby, Java, and many other languages must rely on recursive backtracking to support nifty extensions (such as "backreferences"), and so they are subject to exponential blowup when matching "pathological" patterns against certain input strings. `tasty_regex`'s implementation borrows from the unix utilities 'awk' and 'grep'--a pattern is compiled down to an equivalent nondeterministic finite automaton (DFA) which is matched much like a substring against input strings.
+Though less sophisticated, this solution handles all supported pattern-string input pairs in time capped proportionally to the product of their lengths.